fybrik/fybrik/site/docs/contribute/build-test.md

 ```

 Please be aware that the controller is running locally in this case!
 If a controller is already deployed onto the
 cluster then the tests can be run with the command below.
-This will ensure that the tests are only creating CRDs on
+This will ensure that the tests are only creating custom resources on
 the cluster and checking their status:
 ```bash
 USE_EXISTING_CONTROLLER=true NO_SIMULATED_PROGRESS=true USE_EXISTING_CLUSTER=true make -C manager test